Microsoft Store for Business and Microsoft Store for Education overview

 The first step for getting your organization started with Store for Business and Education is signing up.
 Sign up using an existing account (the same one you use for Office 365, Dynamics 365, Intune, Azure, etc.) or we'll quickly create an account for you.
 You must be a Global Administrator for your organization.

 After your admin signs up for the Store for Business and Education, they can assign roles to other employees in your company or school.
-The admin needs Azure AD User Admin permissions to assign Microsoft Store for Business and Education roles.
+The admin needs Microsoft Entra user Admin permissions to assign Microsoft Store for Business and Education roles.
 These are the roles and their permissions.

 |Permission||Account settings||Acquire apps||Distribute apps||Device Guard signing|